P-L-N Y-DNA Campaign

 Research into the PELAN and PAYLING/PALING surnames, from Ulster and Nottinghamshire/Yorkshire respectively, found that they were in fact the same patrilineal family.
 There then followed a subsequent flurry of tracing people with possibly related names which resulted with much Y-DNA testing over a 15-year period:

-• PELIN - found in Dublin, Ireland since the 18th century (but now almost died out)
+- PELIN - found historically in Dublin & Co.s Kildare & Offaly, Ireland since the 16th century (but now died out in Dublin)

-• PALIN - (Discovered 2024) likely been in the US since British colonial times - Province of Carolina - close match to Lisburn
+- PALIN - (Discovered 2024) likely been in the US since British colonial times - Province of Carolina - closest match to Lisburn Pelans

 Three variants from descendants of the Lisburn Pelans...

-There are two untested groups from Ireland with some known genealogy:
+There is one untested group from Ireland with some known genealogy:

-• PALLIN - Co.
+- PALLIN - Co.
 Carlow / Co.
-Kildare (proximate to the above)
+Kildare (proximate to the PELIN family)

 There are North Americans with Irish origins with surnames like:

-There are plenty of similar names all over England (notably East Anglia, Sussex, Chester):
+There are plenty of similar names all over England (notably East Anglia/Fens, Sussex, Chester):

 Genealogies ?